ZayneLiu/ZayneLiu/Resume.md

 ___

 ## Soft skills
-- Very fast learner with great hands on experience in coding.
+- Extremely fast learner with a lot hands on experience in coding.
 - Very keen on writing clean, elegant and yet maintainable code.
 - Enthusiastic with excellent problem-solving skills.
 - Very passionate about new technologies.